Robin Hood: Roger Godberd

 David Baldwin identifies Robin Hood with the historical outlaw Roger Godberd, who was a die-hard supporter of Simon de Montfort, which would place Robin Hood around the 1260s.
-There are certainly parallels between Godberd's career and that of Robin Hood as he appears in the Gest.
+There are certainly parallels between Godberd's career and that of Robin Hood as he appears in Gest.
 John Maddicott has called Godberd "that prototype Robin Hood".
 Some problems with this theory are that there is no evidence that Godberd was ever known as Robin Hood and no sign in the early Robin Hood ballads of the specific concerns of de Montfort's revolt.

 Robin Hood of Wakefield

-The antiquarian Joseph Hunter (1783–1861) believed that Robin Hood had inhabited the forests of Yorkshire during the early decades of the fourteenth century.
-Hunter pointed to two men whom, believing them to be the same person, he identified with the legendary outlaw:
+The 19th century antiquarian Joseph Hunter believed that Robin Hood had inhabited the forests of Yorkshire during the early decades of the 14th century.
+Hunter points to two men whom, believing them to be the same person, he identified with the legendary outlaw: